Time for a little low-maintenance fancy! This is Baked Shrimp Scampi with breadcrumbs.

-From here, we transition from core shrimp scampi to baked shrimp scampi, a.k.a.
-BREAD CRUMB TOPPING.
+From here, we transition to baked shrimp scampi with BREADCRUMBS.

-- Panko Bread Crumbs.
-They’re extra crispy, larger than regular bread crumbs, and exactly what this Baked Shrimp Scampi recipe deserves.
+- Panko Breadcrumbs.
+They’re extra crispy, larger than regular bread crumbs, and exactly what this healthy baked shrimp recipe deserves.

 - Egg Yolk.
-The egg yolk adds richness and helps the bread crumb topping transform into buttery, crispy “clumps” you’ll want to steal more than your fair share of.
+The egg yolk adds richness and helps the bread crumb topping transform into buttery, crispy baked shrimp “clumps” you’ll want to steal more than your fair share of.

 - Shallot.
 I love the way the bits of shallot crisp in the oven as the topping bakes.